spec-dev/core/README.md

 # Data Pipeline

-The backbone of Spec is its indexing pipeline, which ingests data from a variety of blockchains, uses it to curate data for higher-level data models, and then publishes these data changes downstream to customers' databases.
+The backbone of Spec is its indexing pipeline, which ingests data from a variety of blockchains, uses that data to curate data higher-level data models, and then publishes updates downstream to customers' databases.

 ![](https://dbjzhg7yxqn0y.cloudfront.net/data-pipeline.png)